mb389/port/_posts/2015-11-16-allocation.md

 ## How Much Do I Invest?

-As we strive to maintain a diversified portfolio of assets, the inevitable questions arises -- how much of my portfolio should be allocated to peer to peer loans.
+As we strive to maintain a diversified portfolio of assets, the inevitable questions arises -- how much of my portfolio should be allocated to peer to peer loans?
 There are a few different ways to approach this question, but I believe the LendingRobot team's method, detailed in [this report](https://d2qh2u5m1l6y4n.cloudfront.net/media/other/howmuchtoinvest.pdf), is both easy to understand and sufficiently back by quantitative evidence.

 While I recommend reading the LR report in it's entirety, I'll summarize below.